 “CARMA” is a banger from start to finish.
-Fast-paced, aggressive and insanely challenging on the vocal end, it shines as the best song in this CD.
+Fast-paced, aggressive, and insanely challenging on the vocal end, it shines as the best song on this CD.

 “HOLLOW” is darker in tone but softer in its approach to rock.
 The instrumental booming in the back of Soma Saito’s powerful vocals, at times, trading places with him for the spotlight, is such a unique touch.

 The band’s 2nd CD “GABBY” was a massive departure from that sound, as DIAURA’s Kei took over on the composition team.

 As a result, it was put emphasis on the songs in the CD sounding dramatic and grandiose without all the apparatus of having orchestral instrumentalization.